-Help your baby drink more fluids, as adequate hydration stops the thickening of mucus.
-Choosing warmer beverages such as soups helps in relieving sore throat and loosening of the mucus.
+Get your baby to drink more fluids, as adequate hydration can prevent the thickening of mucus.
+You can also give some warm beverage such as soups in relieving sore throat and loosening of the mucus.

 4. Black Pepper, Cumin, and Jaggery

-Take one cup water and add a pinch of cumin seeds, half a spoon black pepper and 1-2 spoons of jaggery.
+Take one cup water and add a pinch of cumin seeds, half a spoon of black pepper and 1-2 spoons of jaggery, some fenugreek seeds and a few basil leaves.
 Boil all these ingredients together for about 10 minutes.
 Give 1-2 teaspoons of this concoction to your baby not more than once a day.

 These home remedies will surely work.
 However, if you notice that your baby’s symptoms still persist, seek medical help.